LDWLab/Ribovision_2.0_GT/mkdocs/docs/Saving.md

 The current viewport of the alignment can also be saved as a png image with the **Download alignment image** dropdown menu.
 The user can select whether to download the currently visible region of the alignment or the entire alignment.

+## Saving a CD-HIT report
+When using custom alignment ProteoVision runs [CD-HIT](http://weizhongli-lab.org/cd-hit/) to ensure there is no overrepresentation in the sequences.
+The user can download the complete CD-HIT report from the CD-HIT dropdown menu above the alignment.
 ## Saving secondary structure image (svg)
 The secondary structure image may be downloaded as a .svg file by clicking the “**S**” button in the bottom right corner of the topology viewer.